 Before the Nara period (10-794 AD), hanami (flower-viewing) referred to plum blossoms, not cherry blossoms, and they still haven’t been forgotten to this day, if the plum blossom festivals (ume matsuri) around the country are any indication.
 Here are some good places to see plum blossoms in Tokyo.

-Normally, while most of these places’ ume matsuri start in early February, the best time to actually visit is late February, as most of the flowers will hardly be blooming at the start of the month.
-However, in 2017, the plum blossoms seem to have bloomed early.
+Normally, while most of these places’ ume matsuri (plum festival) start in early February, the best time to actually visit is late February, as most of the flowers will hardly be blooming at the start of the month.
+(But keep your eyes peeled, plum blossoms have been know to bloom early, like in 2017).
 In some parks, such as Koishikawa Korakuen and Hanegi Park, the plum blossoms already started blooming in late January—much earlier than the official dates for the plum blossom festivals.

 1. Yushima Tenjin